 The preliminary year is common to all programs in Engineering.
 The preliminary year (1st year Engineering) consists of 12 courses.
-Students must complete a minimum of eight courses to be considered eligible for admission to an Engineering Department; all 12 courses must be completed within the first 2 years in the Faculty of Engineering.
+Students must complete a minimum of eight courses to be considered eligible for admission to an Engineering Department.

 Admission into a Department is competitive based on APGA which is calculated on the best eight grades from the 12 possible courses completed.
 Direct entry students apply for admission to a 1st and 2nd choice department once at least 8 of the preliminary year courses are completed.
 Applications are submitted through the University of Manitoba Apply Yourself system; the application fee is waived for direct entry students.